top of page

-We will also ask groups to repeat the reference simulations for a standard patent that were in previous challenges and reported in the MT Hood model registry.
+We will also ask groups to repeat the reference simulations for a standard patent that were in previous challenges and reported in the Mt Hood model registry.
 This will enable model simulations to be compared across time and across different models.
+Existing models that have been updates (in any way) or new simulation models should undertake the reference simulations (see registry for details).
+These reference simulations can be undertaken at any time and should be attempted before undertaking the challenges below.

 Participation in publications arising from the meeting